TuuliTG/Ohte/Documents/Architecture.md

 **Options:**

 It would be nice that the player could have more options to customize the game.
 For example allowing blanks or setting a time limit for each guess.
+Also a game difficulty setting would be nice.

+In the  **No guesses left** situation it would be nice to have an opportunity to see the right answer.